-The Buts (Dining Out 1980) and Blank Students We Are Natives (Dexter Records 1980), which were all printed in one colour on a folded piece of card.
-Access to silkscreen print technology could lead to more elaborate and sophisticated sleeve designs, although the mechanical problems of cutting, folding and glueing sleeves meant that many DIY producers chose to print on a 14" x 7" flat piece of card, folded and wrapped around the record - which was usually housed in a separate white inner bag.
-The record and sleeve would normally then be inserted in a plastic cover: without this there was nothing to stop them becoming detached.
+The silkscreen printing process is quite labour-intensive, and large batches of prints in more than one colour, particularly where accurate registration is required, demand a great deal of time.
+This tends to make anything more than a very short run not economically viable, or in the case of home-made sleeves, something of a labour of love.
+Simple silkscreen printed sleeves include the Adicts' 'Lunch With The Adicts' EP (Dining Out 1979), Disco Zombies 'Here Come The Buts' (Dining Out 1980) and Blank Students 'We Are Natives' (Dexter Records 1980), which were all printed in one colour on a folded piece of card.
+Access to silkscreen print technology could lead to more elaborate and sophisticated sleeve designs, although the mechanical problems of cutting, folding and gluing sleeves meant that many DIY producers chose to print on a 14" x 7" flat piece of card, folded and wrapped around the record - which was usually housed in a separate white inner bag.
+The record and sleeve would normally then be inserted into a plastic cover: without this there was nothing to stop them becoming detached.
 This form of simple packaging was to be widely imitated, and still continues across the range of DIY releases to this day.